Bitcoin-ABC/bitcoin-abc/apps/alp-dex/SPEC.md

 | `aUtxoQty` | Inventory UTXO size (human units) for `aTokenId`      |
 | `bUtxoQty` | Inventory UTXO size (human units) for `bTokenId`      |

-Later slices may add more top-level fields (e.g. mnemonic, database URL) to the same file.
+Later slices may add more top-level fields (e.g. database URL) to the same file.
 To add more tokens, append another object to `pairs[]`.
 If the same token appears in multiple pairs, its utxoQty must match in every pair.
 The process exits on startup if `config.json` is missing.